SyXo/winscripts/README.md

   2wav song.mp3
   ```
   - Install ffmpeg from [here](https://www.ffmpeg.org/download.html#build-windows) (I can't remember why, but I went through the trouble of manually downloading the windows version rather than just using `wsl sudo apt install -y ffmpeg`.
 Maybe I was having some unique bug or something?)
-  - Extract folder and folder to PATH
+  - Extract folder and add folder to PATH